opengrowingalliance/specifications/v2.0/ogsp-root-spec.md

 - Industry Implementation Partners
 - Open Source Community Contributors

-The OGSP acknowledges and thanks all those who have contributed to its development and evolution.
+The OGP acknowledges and thanks all those who have contributed to its development and evolution.